mdxtoc/qtpi/docs/qtpi_description.md

 When I began to implement Qtpi I thought that I'd do the Algol 68 thing and include `fi`.
 When I realised I needed pattern matching, I introduced a construct which started `match` and ended `hctam`.
 It looked horrible.

-Landin's *offside rule* makes closing brackets unnecessary.
+Landin's *offside rule* often makes closing brackets unnecessary.
 In the Miranda expression *E* `where` *E'*, *E'* mustn't be left of `where`, and can't be left of its own first token.
 This disambiguates things like

 		hwc key message
 		  where message = packets [] bits